Nico Hoerner Player Props: Cubs vs. Brewers

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.399) thanks to 22 extra-base hits.
+- Hoerner leads Chicago with a slugging percentage of .399, fueled by 23 extra-base hits.

-- Hoerner has reached base via a hit in 57 games this season (of 74 played), and had multiple hits in 25 of those games.
+- Hoerner has picked up a hit in 77.3% of his 75 games this season, with at least two hits in 33.3% of them.

-- He has homered in 6.8% of his games this season, and 1.5% of his trips to the plate.
+- He has hit a long ball in 6.7% of his games this season, and 1.5% of his trips to the dish.

-- In 32.4% of his games this season, Hoerner has had at least one RBI.
-He's picked up more than one in 16.2% and driven in three or more of his team's runs in four contests.
+- Hoerner has an RBI in 24 of 75 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in four contests.

-- In 33 of 74 games this season, he has scored, and nine of those games included multiple runs.
+- He has scored in 33 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.